Neural tube defects

 We’re not exactly sure what causes NTDs.
 Experts think some may be caused by genetics.
 This means an NTD can be passed from parents to children through genes.
 Genes are part of your body’s cells that stores instructions for the way your body grows, looks and works.

-NTDs also may be caused by things in your environment.
-Your environment is all the things you come in contact with that affect your everyday life, including things like where you live, where you work, the kinds of foods you eat and how you like to spend your time.
+NTDs also may be caused by things in your environment, which includes where you live, where you work, the kinds of foods you eat or have access to and how you like to spend your time.
 Some things in your environment can be harmful to a pregnancy, like certain drugs, cigarette smoke, air pollution and lead.

 Are you at risk for having a baby with an NTD?